 The secretary of state is one of three constitutional officers of the executive branch elected statewide.
 The secretary is elected to a four-year term and is limited to two consecutive terms in office during any 12-year period.

 The secretary interprets and applies state election laws, compiles and publishes the Voters’ Pamphlet and supervises all elections, local and statewide.

-Auditor of public accounts: He examines and audits accounts of all publicly funded boards, commissions and agencies.
+She examines and audits accounts of all publicly funded boards, commissions and agencies.

 She keeps public records of businesses authorized to transact business in Oregon, nonprofit corporations and trade and service marks.
 Other public business records include notices of security interests in movable and personal property, statutory liens and warrants.